 The symbol $\big[ \mathcal{O}\big]\big|_-^+$ is defined by

-The derivative of the effective potential, $V'(a)$ is directly evaluated and we find,
+The derivative of the effective potential, $V'(a)$, is directly evaluated and we find,

-The effective potential and its derivative are crucial quantities for an analysis of the dynamics and stability of the thermalon.
-To see dynamics of the bubble spherical thin-shell, we just turn the effective equation of motion in Eq. (\ref{eff-eom}) to the Lorentzian signature.
-Moreover, the stability of the thermalon can be done by applying the Taylor expansion around the thermalon location at $a=a_\star$ in the first order.
-It has been shown in Refs. \cite{Camanho:2013uda,Camanho:2015ysa,Hennigar:2015mco} that the AdS to dS phase transition can be taken place with a well defined range of the parameter in the five-dimensional EGB gravity.
-All detail demonstrations and discussions have been been done in the literature and we will not repeat them here.
-In addition, we refer the detail derivations of the $V(a)$ and $V'(a)$ in Refs. \cite{Camanho:2013uda,Camanho:2015ysa,Hennigar:2015mco,Samart:2020qya,Samart:2020mnn}.
+The effective potential and its derivative are crucial quantities for an analysis of the dynamics and stability of a thermalon.
+To see the dynamics of the bubble's spherical thin-shell, we just change the effective equation of motion in Eq. (\ref{eff-eom}) to the Lorentzian signature.
+Moreover, the stability of the thermalon can be checked by applying a Taylor expansion around the thermalon location at $a=a_\star$ in the first order.
+It has been shown in Refs. \cite{Camanho:2013uda,Camanho:2015ysa,Hennigar:2015mco} that the AdS to dS phase transition can take place with a well-defined range of the parameter in the five-dimensional EGB gravity.
+All detailed demonstrations and discussions have been studied in the existing literature and we will not repeat them here.
+In addition, we refer to the detailed derivations of $V(a)$ and $V'(a)$ in Refs. \cite{Camanho:2013uda,Camanho:2015ysa,Hennigar:2015mco,Samart:2020qya,Samart:2020mnn}.

-Before closing this section, we find the thermalon solutions that will be used to study the AdS to dS phase transition in the next section.
+Before closing this section, we solve the thermalon solutions that will be used to study the AdS to dS phase transition in the next section.
 The solutions of the thermalon configuration at $a=a_\star$ is determined by imposing the conditions, $V(a_\star) = 0 = V'(a_\star)$\,.
 One gets the solutions of $\mathcal{M}_\pm$ in terms of $g_\pm^\star$, $a_\star$ and $\lambda$, $L$ as,

 where $g_\pm^\star \equiv g_\pm (a_\star)$\,.
 Then, we will obtain the solution of the $g_\pm^\star = g_\pm(a_\star)$ as functions of $a_\star$, $\lambda$ and $L$ by solving the $\Upsilon[g_\pm] = \mathcal{M}_\pm^\star/a_\star^{4}$ equations.
 We find